Hawaii Chapter 46

 When we got to Hawaii, Dave’s Dad and stepmother, Susan, came to pick us up at the airport.
 When they saw me, they gave me a beautiful lei with pink and white flowers as they welcomed me to Hawaii.

 They drove us to their house.
-They own a big beautiful house with a pool in the backyard facing the ocean.
+They own a big, beautiful house with a pool in the backyard facing the ocean.
 Everything was picture-perfect and very impressive!

 As we drove away from the party, Dave said to me, “I always wanted to marry a Hawaiian.
 I never thought I would be marrying a white girl.”
-It was as if he had just been thinking out loud.
+It was as if he had been thinking out loud.
 I didn’t quite know how to react, so I responded by saying, “I always thought I would marry a white boy.
 I never imagined it would be a Hawaiian.”
 It kind of made me mad, but I never let it show.
 It made me feel like being white was a bad thing.
 I never thought that race would be an issue with us.

 Hawaii is truly beautiful!
 However, I don’t know if this is where I belong, especially after Dave’s remark.